-Here, you want to start your feedback with a positive remark on something performed well.
-Proceed to work in your criticism, and then wrap up the input with another positive note on how the receiving person can improve it.
+Here, you want to start your feedback with a positive remark on something that performed well.
+Proceed to work on your criticism, and then wrap up the input with another positive note on how the receiving person can improve it.

 2. Be Specific

 Being transparent and specific in your positive criticism is crucial to the growth of employees.
-After all, employees need to know what’s wrong so they can adequately address it.
+After all, employees need to know what’s wrong to address it adequately.

 To achieve the best results from positive criticism, let your employees know what the issues are by giving them specific illustrations of these questionable actions and behaviors.
 Be sure to get to the point quickly to avoid confusing the employee.

 When providing positive criticism, it’s best to focus on the action, not the person.
 Focusing on action means avoiding using “you” in a negative context.